AbdoelMadjid/Bitnami-Moodle/README.md

 # Moodle-Docker
-Step by step guide from Josh @purylte
+A step-by-step guide by Josh @purylte

-1. Dump moodle database ke `moodle-database.sql`.
+1. Dump the Moodle database to `moodle-database.sql`.
-2. Masukan folder moodle ke `./moodle`.
+2. Place the Moodle folder into `./moodle`.
-3. Masukan folder moodledata ke `./moodledata`.
-Kecuali folder `cache` `lock` `temp` `trashdir` `sessions` `localcache` `muc`.
+3. Place the Moodle data folder into `./moodledata`, excluding the following folders: `cache`, `lock`, `temp`, `trashdir`, `sessions`, `localcache`, `muc`.
-4. Pastikan `config.php` sesuai.
+4. Ensure that `config.php` is configured correctly.
-5. `docker compose up -d` -d for detached mode
+5. Run `docker-compose up -d` with the `-d` flag for detached mode.
-6. Jika container moodle gagal, coba start lagi container tersebut.
-Pada pertama kali dijalankan, kemungkinan besar mysql belum selesai disetup tetapi moodle sudah mencoba konek sehingga gagal.
-7. `docker compose stop` untuk mematikan.
+6. If the Moodle container fails to start, try starting the container again.
+On the first run, MySQL might not have finished setting up, but Moodle attempts to connect, resulting in a failure.
+7. Use `docker-compose stop` to shut down the containers.

+Happy Coding!🎉